jdtcn/BlazorDateRangePicker/README.md

 ## Changelog

-### 3.0.0
+### 2.7.0

-Breaking change:

-1. CustomDateFunction changed from Func<DateTimeOffset, bool> to Func<DateTimeOffset, object> so that it can return either a string or bool.
+1. Breaking change!
+CustomDateFunction changed from Func<DateTimeOffset, bool> to Func<DateTimeOffset, object> so that it can return string, bool, Task<string>, Task<bool>.
+2. OnMonthChangedAsync event added to support data loading indication.
+3. Fixed issue with compilerconfig.json file (#27).

 ### 2.6.0